Overview-Cape Winelands Cycling

 Day 3: Cycle to Stellenbosch.

 On your way from Franschhoek to Stellenbosch you can visit wine estates such as Mont Rochelle, Grande Provence, La Motte, Antonij Rupert Wines and the Franschhoek Motor Museum.
 Boschendal, Zorgvliet, Tokara and Delaire Graff Estate -14th best wine tourism destination in the world.
 More details in your route guide.
 Stellenbosch was the first area in South Africa to establish a “Wine Route” in the early seventies and offers some very special estates for wine tasting.

 The reserve offers a number of cycling routes over mountainous terrain, with spectacular scenery.
-Visit the Postcard Cafe before heading off to Blaauwklippen Valley with estates like Dornier, Waterford and later Rust en Vrede, Ernie Els and Somerbosch in the Lynedoch area.
+Visit the Postcard Cafe before heading off to Blaauwklippen Valley with estates like Dornier, Mont Marie and Waterford.

 Distance 67 km.
 The distance can be increased depending on options chosen in the Jonkershoek Nature Reserve.
 The route can also be shortened to about 50 km.